-United Radio QSL Bureau is a non-profit QSL Bureau providing QSL Services for its clients.
+United Radio QSL Bureau provides professional QSL Services for its clients.

 My name is Tim Beaumont M0URX.
 I am pleased to introduce a service to help cut costs in QSL posting especially for DXpedition Teams, Holiday Stations or IOTA Stations and Rare DXCC.